Claude Code Alternatives

 3. Run aider --model sonnet (or your preferred model) inside your repo.

-4. Use Aider for tight diff-based pair programming; keep Claude Code for skills and sub-agents.
+4. Use Aider for tight diff-based pair programming for two weeks alongside Claude Code.

 #5